 HOW TO APPLY

-- 2 years of work experience, managerial experience is recommended
+- 2 years of work experience

 - Please download the application documents below and apply online via the "apply now" button to proceed with your application via our online application platform.

 - An application will be considered as soon as we have received all the required documents.
 The Admissions Department checks each incoming application to determine whether the admission requirements are met.

 Please download the following documents that are necessary for your application process as soon as you apply via our online application platform:

 Please note: Your application will be considered, once you submit your final application and documents via the application platform.

 Our Admissions Department will then get in touch with you to support you through the rest of the application process.